OSGConnect/connectbook/start/resources/singularity-containers.md

 ### Using Your Container

-To use your container to run jobs, you'll follow the same steps as above under "Using OSG Provide Singularity Images", but will change the `+SingularityImage` option to include your container identifier, like so:
+To use your container to run jobs, you will follow the same steps as above (under "Using OSG Provided Singularity Images"), but will change the `+SingularityImage` option to include your container identifier, like so:

     +SingularityImage = "/cvmfs/singularity.opensciencegrid.org/namespace/repository_name"